ipatalas/vscode-totalcommander/README.md

 ## Release Notes

+### 1.0.4

+- Total Commander didn't start if it was installed in a directory with spaces

 ### 1.0.3

 - Total Commander is no longer killed after closing Code when TC process had been started by the extension